RaviKMalhotra/CCSP/Domain 1 - Cloud Security/Domain 1 Important Questions 3.md

 D.	Bob’s private key
 Answer: D

-### Question # 30 - Jen works for an organization that assists other companies in moving their operations from on- premises datacenters to the cloud.
+### [important] Question # 30 - Jen works for an organization that assists other companies in moving their operations from on- premises datacenters to the cloud.
 Jen’s company does not operate their own cloud services but assists in the use of services offered by other organizations.
 What term best describes the role of Jen’s company?
 A.	Cloud service customer
-B.	Cloud service partner
+B.	**Cloud service partner**
 C.	Cloud service provider
 D.	Cloud service broker
 Answer: B